derviselisee/Enterprise-Security-and-Monitoring-Lab/README.md

 They replicate the same tools used in real organizations and allow me to practice managing, monitoring, and securing a complete enterprise style infrastructure.

+As the next phase of this project, the architecture will be extended into a true hybrid infrastructure hosted in Microsoft Azure.
+In this phase, a FortiGate firewall will be deployed as a virtual machine alongside a Windows client virtual machine to represent cloud based workloads.

+The on premises environment and the Azure environment will then be securely interconnected through a site to site IPsec VPN, while OSPF dynamic routing will be enabled on both sides to allow automatic exchange of network routes.

+This design ensures seamless connectivity, centralized security inspection, and consistent routing behavior across on premises and cloud networks, therefore completing the hybrid enterprise architecture envisioned for this project.